JyotinderSingh/eventide-ci/README.md

 ```

 The Repo Observer service will need its own copy of the repository, since it might exist on a different system altogether.
-Let's create a clone of the master repo (you can use a .git url as well).
+Let's create a clone of the master repo

 ```
 git clone /path/to/test_repo test_repo_clone_observer